MP Estate Planning UK

 How to Avoid Inheritance Tax on Farms

-Wondering how to avoid inheritance tax on farms in the UK?
+Wondering how to reduce your inheritance tax liability on farms in the UK?
 You’re not alone.
 With land values rising and tax rules tightening, families across the country are seeking ways to protect their agricultural legacies.
-In this comprehensive guide, we explore practical strategies, legal reliefs, and key planning steps to help farm owners pass on their estates without facing crippling tax bills.
+In this comprehensive guide, we explore practical strategies, legal reliefs, and key planning steps to help farm owners pass on their estates while minimising their tax exposure.

 Understanding Inheritance Tax on Agricultural Land

 Inheritance Tax (IHT) is charged at 40% on estates valued above the nil-rate band of £325,000.
 Farms, which often include high-value land and buildings, can easily exceed this threshold.
-However, UK law provides tax reliefs that can significantly reduce or eliminate the IHT burden if used correctly.
+However, UK law provides tax reliefs that can significantly reduce your IHT liability if used correctly.

 Agricultural Property Relief (APR)